kenanhancer/Uni.Extensions/README.md

 ###How To Install It?
-Drop Uni C#.NET code file into your project and change it as you wish or you can install from NuGet Galery;
+Drop `UniExtensions` C#.NET code file into your project and change it as you wish or you can install from `NuGet Galery`;

-If you want to install from Nuget, you should write Package Manager Console below code and Uni will be installed automatically.
+If you want to install from `Nuget`, you should write Package Manager Console below code and `Uni.Extensions` will be installed automatically.
 ```
 Install-Package Uni.Extensions
 ```
-By the way, you can also reach Uni NuGet package from http://nuget.org/packages/Uni.Extensions address.
+By the way, you can also reach `Uni.Extensions` `NuGet` package from http://nuget.org/packages/Uni.Extensions address.

-Let's have a look at Uni.Extensions usages like below.
+Let's have a look at `Uni.Extensions` usages like below.

-####How To Convert Guid string value to Guid Type?
+####How To Convert `Guid string` value to `Guid` Type?
 Let's say we store guid values in database as string.
-When we want to use in .Net side, we should parse firstly.
+When we want to use in `.Net` side, we should parse firstly.

 ```csharp
 Guid guid_AsValid = "63ba52b5-1dd5-4b26-ba27-83f62c3d7e48".To<Guid>();